 Prerequisite: Either PSYC1001 or both PSYC1002 and PSYC1003.
 PSYC0036.
 Special topics in psychology (6 credits) This course provides an opportunity to study in some depth an area of psychology of interest to student and a staff member alike.
 Individual topics may have special requirements for eligibility.
 Students taking this course may select one topic from the list of topics to be announced in the semester immediately prior to that in which they are taken.
 Assessment for this course is based entirely on coursework.
 Prerequisite: PSYC1001 or PSYC1002 or PSYC1003.

 PSYC0038.
 Psychology of language and bilingualism (6 credits) A study of the processes involved in language comprehension and production, including the acquisition of a native as well as second language.
 The cognitive bases of language learning and use, the psychology of reading and reading disabilities, the comparison of psychological aspects of the Chinese language and other languages.
 Cognitive functions of the bilingual, the bilingual brain, psychological factors in second language learning.
 Prerequisite: Either PSYC1001 or both PSYC1002 and PSYC1003.
 PSYC0040.
 Cross-cultural psychology (6 credits) The rationale, scope, and history of cross-cultural psychology.
 Conceptual issues and research methods.
 Cultural relativism and the search for universals.
 The emic-etic distinction.
 Comparability of test scores across cultures.
 Non-Western approaches and contributions.
 Cross-cultural studies in personality, cognition, social behaviour, and psychopathology.
 Current status, applications, and ethical issues.
 Prerequisite: Either PSYC1001 or both PSYC1002 and PSYC1003.
 PSYC0041.
 Consumer psychology (6 credits) This course examines the psychological processes underlying consumer buying behavior and the cultural and social factors mediating these processes.
 Consumer behavior will be studied from four psychological perspectives: motivational, information processing, attitude and attitude change, and decision-making.
 Students will learn to apply these perspectives to Hong Kong cases through exercises and research projects.
 The course offers both theoretical and practical orientations to marketing and market analysis.
 Assessment: 70% coursework, 30% examination.

 Prerequisite: Either PSYC1001 or both PSYC1002 and PSYC1003.
-PSYC0043.
-Chinese psychology (6 credits) This course explores the psychology of the Chinese people from 'a native's point of view'.
-Psychological research findings using the Chinese as subjects will be reviewed and reinterpreted with culturally mediated meaning systems.
-Students are encouraged to adopt this perspective to discuss and to examine local issues and phenomena in class discussions and in their research projects.
-The course prepares students for a career in fields where interacting with local Chinese people is essential.
-Assessment: 70% coursework, 30% examination.
-Prerequisite: Either PSYC1001 or both PSYC1002 and PSYC1003.
 PSYC0044.
 Organizational psychology (6 credits) This course surveys the application of psychological principles and methods to the analysis of the complex relationships that exist between people and the social/cultural environment in their work organization.
 Topics include work motivation, job satisfaction, leadership, group relations, conflicts, organization design, and cross-cultural issues.
 Assessment: 60% coursework, 40% examination.